What's the Best ED Treatment in 2024?

 • Dizziness

-Though they rely on the same primary mechanism to treat ED, research confirms that these different PDE-5 inhibitors tend to produce side effects to varying degrees.
+Though they rely on the same primary mechanism to treat ED, research confirms that these different PDE5 inhibitors tend to produce side effects to varying degrees.
 For instance, a slightly higher percentage of people who take sildenafil (and Viagra) report flushing and headaches, while a slightly higher percentage of tadalafil (and Cialis) users report muscle pain.
-All in all, most men barely notice any side effects, if at all.

-One rare but noteworthy side effect of many PDE-5 inhibitors is a change in visual color processing.
-This occurs when a PDE-5 inhibitor collaterally inhibits PDE-6.
-If you’re one of the very few men to experience this phenomenon, you should ask your doctor about vardenafil, which does not have any collateral effect on PDE-6.
+One rare but noteworthy side effect of some PDE5 inhibitors is a change in visual color processing.
+This occurs when a PDE5 inhibitor collaterally inhibits PDE-6.
+If you’re one of the relatively few men to experience this phenomenon, you should ask your doctor about vardenafil, which does not seem to cause this side effect.

 Tadalafil and Cialis